 CGI may refer to any of the following:

 2. Short for computer-generated imagery, CGI is any image or sequence of images that are generated with the aid of computers.
-CGI is commonly used in movies to generate the simulated, realistic looking images or animated objects, commonly referred to as special effects.
+CGI is commonly used in movies to generate the simulated, realistic looking images or animated objects, commonly called special effects.
 The 1976 movie Futureworld was the first feature film to use 3D computer generated images.
 The following simple image was generated using computer software.